-Are you planning a visit to Boston?
-Our North End treasure hunt will take you from Long Wharf to Leonard P. Zakim Bunker Hill Bridge through Quincy Market, Old North Church and Paul Revere Mall of course!
+Are you looking for things to do in Boston?
+Our North End scavenger hunt is a 3-hour self-guided walking tour with challenges, taking you to all the sites like Long Wharf, Leonard P. Zakim Bunker Hill Bridge, Quincy Market, Old North Church, and Paul Revere Mall!

 You will have to solve challenges at every step to discover your next destination.
 At each step, you will learn a little history as well as interesting facts about what surrounds you.

 Boston is the capital of the Commonwealth of Massachusetts and the largest city in this eastern state of the United States.
 Its own population is slightly less than 700,000, but its metropolitan area exceeded 4.5 million in 2017.

 - USS Constitution

 - Long Wharf